 In a Corner of Los Altos

-Tom and Homeira quickly realized the opportunity on hand and I believe they sincerely intended at first to help mom through her adjustment of a single life in her house.
-Mom is a lovely person to be around with, cooks up a storm, functions independent on the surface and is routinely orderly.
-She loved carrying for her husband, baking, shopping and they arranged travel plans together.
+Tom and Homeira quickly realized thire opportunity on hand and I believe they sincerely intended at first to help mom through her adjustment of a single life in her house.
+Marian is a lovely person to be around with, cooks up a storm, functions independent on the surface and is routinely orderly.
+She loved carrying for her husband, baking, shopping and they arranged many travel plans together.
 The extensively wandered the world on water and on land.
 He was a good husband.
-My mom lacks a sense of reality about the electronic evolution (not kitchen appliances…!) – she had relied on her husband for financial decisions, political views and foremost to be guarded from anyone taking advantage of her wealth.
+My mom lacks a sense of reality about the electronic evolution (except kitchen appliances…!) – she had relied on her husband for financial decisions, political views and foremost to be guarded from anyone taking advantage of her wealth.
 Mom still seems clueless about the fact that she owns two properties that are fully paid off and have a property net-worth super-exceeding the house value build atop.
 Mom has always paid her bills on time does not lease nor barrow and can comfortably afford to travel several times a year abroad; cruise ships, Europe tours and vacations in Mexico’s time share.
 With her husband death came the reality of loosing a companion, a soul purpose of living a joyful day.

 My step dad, month before his death would take me aside during my visits and make sure I knew that everything was in order, should either one of my parents fall ill or even pass on.
-He was aware of my colorful relationship with mom and encouraged to never forget a birthday, mother’s day and little “thank you” cards for special occasions.
+He was aware of my colorful relationship with step-mom and encouraged to never forget a birthday, mother’s day and little “thank you” cards for special occasions.

-Throughout last year I became aware that the renters on Oakhurst had taken on a greater responsibility and at first I was very pleased.
+Throughout last year I became aware that the renters on Oakhurst had taken on a greater responsibility and at first I was pleased.

 “They are here, Raphael – when I need them…”